amerazo/calypso-back/README.md

     </ul>
     <h2>User Stories</h2>
     <ul>
-        <li>As a user, I want to generate a task list for a workplace event.</li>
         <li>As a user, I want to generate a task list for a project.</li>
         <li>As a user, I want the ability to create a new board.</li>
         <li>As a user, I want the ability to edit or delete a board.</li>